 || A storytelling evening at the Mezrab ||

-The Mezrab is a cultural centre that hosts storytellings every Friday evening on a donation basis.
+The Mezrab is a cultural center that hosts storytellings every Friday evening on a donation basis.
 Once you get there, take a seat around the carpet, grab a nourishing homemade soup (for five euros) and marvel at the English spoken stories, told by tellers from different provenances and walks of life.
-My favourites are “My True Story” every second Friday of the month, and “The Original Merzab Storytelling Night”, every third Friday of the month.
+My favorites are “My True Story” every second Friday of the month, and “The Original Merzab Storytelling Night”, every third Friday of the month.

 || A lunch at MAOZ vegetarian ||

 Another perfect place to eat a veggie meal is MAOZ vegetarian.
 This is nourishing street food at its best.
 For five euros you get a yummy pita falafel with all the veggies and toppings you could wish for.

 Eerste Schinkelstraat 16